Size: 142 x 75mm

-The current 10 pound note features Charles Darwin, the Victorian naturalist who developed the theory of evolution.
+The Series V banknote, the 10 pound note, entered circulation on 7 November 2000.
+It features a portrait of Charles Darwin, the Victorian naturalist who developed the theory of evolution.
 Also pictured is an illustration of Darwin 's own magnifying lens and the flora and fauna that he may have come across on his travels.
+The banknote was withdrawn from circulation after 1 March 2018.
+For information about how to exchange withdrawn notes check Bank of England Exchanging old banknotes page.

 (2)Check the metallic thread

 There is a metallic thread embedded in every banknote.
-This appears as silver dashes on the back of the 10 pound sterling note.
-If you hold the note up to the light the metallic thread will appear as a continuous dark line.
+This appears as silver dashes on the back of the Series V 10 pounds note.
+If you hold note up to the light the metallic thread will appear as a continuous dark line.

 (3)Check the watermark.